 Given the overall cheapness of Ouija Japan though, I shouldn’t have expected anything else.
 They don’t even have a prop Kokkuri-san, it’s hand-drawn on a piece of paper.
 The Fox Deity, who I think is also called Kokkuri-san, is just someone wearing a fox mask.
 Not even a full-head rubber mask but a cheap plastic one that covers their face and is held on with an elastic band.

 As a final insult, Ouija Japan plays out in an extremely predictable manner.
 From how Satsuki (Miharu Chiba), Karen’s only friend, will act to the final, unbelievably cliched scene you can guess it all.
 Surely Kato could have found some way to change things up a bit with a God and a mobile app involved?

 Ouija Japan could have been something different, and the idea of a supernaturally tinged Battle Royale still sounds like a lot of fun.
-Instead we get what feels like two films clumsily edited together and cast with actresses that had no training in fighting for the camera.
+Instead, we get what feels like two films clumsily edited together and cast with actresses that had no training in fighting for the camera.
 And that last one may be the biggest problem with this film.
-A low budget battle to the death style film isn’t that hard to pull off provided your cast can stage convincing fights.
-The Raid, Ninja Apocalypse or even Assassin’s Game are all proof of that.
-To bad the film’s producers were to cheap to cast some talented stuntwomen, it might at least have been watchable.
+A low-budget battle-to-the-death style film isn’t that hard to pull off provided your cast can stage convincing fights.
+The Raid, Ninja Apocalypse and even Assassin’s Game are all proof of that.
+Too bad the film’s producers were too cheap to cast some talented stuntwomen, it might at least have been watchable.

 Ouija Japan will be available on October 1 on Amazon Prime Video and on Blu-ray from Leomark Studios and TokyoSHOCK Japan.
 You can check Leomark’s Facebook page for details.